-The goal of this subproject will be to generate strategic multi-level data for humans that parallels the data collected for mouse and facilitates the use of mouse data to predict human data.
+The goal of this subproject is to generate strategic multi-level data on human brains that parallels the data collected for mouse, and facilitates the use of mouse data to predict human data.

-The human data to be generated will complement data that already exists and will only amount to a small fraction of the data required to model the human brain.
-However, it will be sufficient to derive general principles describing the structural organisation of the human brain – allowing predictive reconstruction of human brain models.
-This work will take place in the operational phase.
+The human data to be generated complements data that already exists and amounts to a small fraction of the data required to model the human brain.
+However, it will be sufficient to derive general principles describing the structural organisation of the human brain—allowing predictive reconstruction of human brain models.

-During the ramp-up phase, SP2 will focus on providing a spatial reference system of the human brain incorporating regionally specific cellular numbers, major connectivity constraints, distributions of transmitter receptors, and on establishing the key pathways between brain regions.
-The data, which will be contributed to the HBP Human Brain Atlas, will make it possible to construct simplified brain models and lay the foundations for age-dependent models of the human brain.
-The data generated within SP2 will be complemented by additional data generated by projects responding to a competitive call – identifying, gathering and organising human neuroscience data.
+During the Ramp-Up Phase, SP2 focused on providing a spatial reference system of the human brain incorporating regionally specific cellular numbers, major connectivity constraints, distributions of transmitter receptors, and on establishing the key pathways between brain regions.
+The data, which is contributed to the HBP Human Brain Atlas, will make it possible to construct simplified brain models and lay the foundations for age-dependent models of the human brain.

 What People are Saying